chipcullen/chipcullen_com/src/posts/what-would-you-do-if-your-tickets-went-away.md

 What would you do?

-Personally I find the idea intoxicatingly liberating.
+Personally I find the idea incredibly liberating.

 I know there are a lot of people who would find it appalling.
+Or terrifying.

 How would you assess what work is in process?
 What would you do to capture the work that you *remember off hand* still needs to be done?
 What systems would you adopt?
 How would you define your work?